nadsbuhdha/portfolio-project-2/README.md

 CSS styling was used to solve this bug.
 Alternate CSS properties were utilised in order to get the footer to 'stick' to the bottom of the page on each of the HTML pages.

+## Deplotment

+The site was developed using Gitpod, which was then commited and pushed to GitHub.
+The site was deployed to GitHub pages.
+The following steps were used to deploy :

+* In the GitHub repository, navigate to the Settings tab
+* Select the Pages sub-menu
+* From the source section drop-down menu, select the Master Branch, and then hit save
+* Once the master branch has been selected, the page provided a link to the live website.

+The link to the live website is [here](https://nadsbuhdha.github.io/portfolio-project-2/)